BitcoinSchema/1sat-ordinals/bsv20.md

 ## Specification

-This specification is meant be as similar to the BTC BRC20 standard so it also follows the 'first is first' approach.
+This specification is meant be as similar to the BTC BRC20 standard so it also follows the `first is first` approach.
 In order to deploy or mint a token, the process is almost identical to the protocol on BTC: you would create a transaction output with the data fields below and tranasction are indexed on a 'first is first' approach with duplicates or overflows being invalid and ignored.
 The main difference between bsv-20 (this protocol) and bsv-20 protocol (on BTC) is:

 * A content type of `application/bsv-20` is used in place of `text/plain`.
 This change means a bsv-20 indexer does not need to parse every text inscription to test for embedded JSON content (and failing most of the time) in order to determine if an inscription is BSV-20 related.

-## V2 - Tickerless Mode
+## New in V2 - Tickerless Mode

 `First is fist` deployment and minting allows for a single use-case where a token is publicly mintable, by anyone, outside of the control of any token issuer.
-V2 of the BSV-20 protocol introduces a new `tickerless` mode functionality. `Tickerless` mode forgoes the `first is first` nature of BRC20-BTC, and allows the capibilities to have a smart contrct control distribution or administrarive control.
-Additionally, every transaction of a V2, `tickerless` token, forms part of a single on-chain DAG (Directed Acyclic Graph), such that the transaction can easily be traced back to that token's genesis.
+V2 of the BSV-20 protocol introduces a new `tickerless` mode functionality. `Tickerless` mode forgoes the `first is first` nature of BRC20-BTC, and allows the capibilities to have a smart contract, or an adminstrator, control distribution.
+Additionally, every transaction of a `tickerless` mode token, forms part of a single on-chain DAG (Directed Acyclic Graph), such that the transaction can easily be tracked back to that token's genesis `mint`.

 In `first is first` mode, tokens are deployed and minted in separate transactions, with the only correlation between them being the token's ticker.
 Additionally, the ticker may be deployed multiple times, and may have more tokens minted than are defined in the token deployment.
 The only way to determine if any token UTXO is valid is to scan the entire blockchain and and perform complex analysis. `Tickerless` mode takes a different approach, where a token is deployed, and it's entire supply is minted in a single transaction output.
 This output can be locked with any logic which can be implemented in Bitcoin script.
 It can be as simple as a standard adminstrator address (P2PKH script), Proof-of-Work distribution, or even an entire Proof-of-Stake blockchain running on top of Bitcoin SV.

-In order to deploy/mint a token, you create a JSON ordinal inscription output with the data fields below and content type of application/bsv-20.
+In order to deploy/mint a token, you create a JSON ordinal inscription output with the data fields below and content type of `application/bsv-20`.

 ### V2 - Mint (Tickerless mode)